 We’ll be staying at the Clarion Grand until Thursday, and will be spending our days hiking short (around five miles) segments of the Saint Olav Pilgrimage route.
 We’ll visit Östersund’s Jamtli National Museum of northern Swedish culture, crafts, and history.
 At least one evening, we’ll dine at the Kitchen and Table restaurant in the hotel, which is the province of famed international chef Marcus Samuelsson.

 After a picnic breakfast in Östersund, we’ll take another short train ride to the mountain resort town of Åre, where we’ll check into the classic Åregården Hotel.

 Thursday-Monday, August 22-26: Stay in Ãre

-Again, our days will be filled with hikes along more segments of the Saint Olav trail.
-(We may even venture a bit into Norway.)
+Again, our days will be filled with approximately five-mile hikes along more segments of the Saint Olav trail.
+(We may even venture a bit into Norway.
+Please note: if you don’t want to do the hike, or want a shorter version, we’ll arrange a ride for you whenever you like.)
 Mixed in will be a gastronomy walk around the town of Åre, with plenty of samples from its outstanding restaurants.

 Monday, August 26: Train to Trondheim, Norway

 In the afternoon, we take a train ride of about an hour and a half to Trondheim, Norway, the end point of the Saint Olav’s Pilgrimage.

 It’s a charming town full of walks or kayaking along the river, and a tour of the Nidaros Cathedral and the tomb of Saint Olav.

 Wednesday, August 28, return flight on your own

 This is where our tour ends.
 You can fly out of Trondheim to Oslo, and continue on home.
 Or continue through Scandinavia on your own.